Old Photographs - Some thoughts on card mounts and dating

 Over the years many different sizes and formats of mounts have been used by photographers.
 Some have had particular names, others not.

-The first example below is a folded card mount with an art nouveau design on the front and the words "With the season's greetings".
+Next is a folded card mount with an art nouveau design on the front and the words "With the season's greetings".
 Inside the mount a small photographic print 50 x 40 mm sits behind an oval cut out window.
 There are no photographer's details shown.
 The size of the mount folded is 90 x 63mm

 Next are two identical mounts on white glossy card with raised floral decorations.
 Overall these are smaller than cartes de visite, being 80 x 59 mm.
 The photographic images on these are 32 x 26 mm and 27 x 21 mm.
 Both have the photographer's details on the reverse.
 One from Fred Ash, Blackpool, Bolton and Manchester is printed on the reverse, while the other has a simple text rubber stamp "M Younge 68a Tavistock Street, Bedford".
+Next is a similar, but not identical, embossed mount 79 x 58 mm. photographic image sized 26 x 24mm, no photographer's details, reverse blank.
+Again, it is not known whether there was a particular name for this configuration.

 www.FadingImages.uk is a non-commercial web site for local and family historians, listing photographers in Cambridgeshire 1840-2000